On the relative Gersten conjecture for Milnor K-theory in the smooth case: Introduction

-A few remarks are in order: \begin{remark} \begin{enumerate} \item If $\O_K$ is a field, then the Gersten conjecture holds for (improved) Milnor K-theory, motivic cohomology, higher Chow groups, algebraic K-theory and \'etale cohomology by work of Kerz \cite{Ke09}, Voevodsky \cite{VSF00}, Bloch \cite{Bl86}, Quillen \cite{Qu72} and Bloch-Ogus \cite{BO74} respectively.
-Using a method of Panin \cite{Pa03}, these results can be extended to any local ring $A$ which is a regular, connected and equicharacteristic.
-For an axiomatic setup see \cite{CHK97}. \item The Gersten conjecture holds for motivic cohomology in degrees $(n,n)$ for smooth schemes over discrete valuation rings by \cite[Thm.
-4.1]{Ge04}. \item For smooth schemes over discrete valuation rings the relative Gersten conjecture for algebraic K-theory and motivic cohomology implies the Gersten conjecture for these theories with finite coefficients (see \cite[Thm.
-8.2]{GL00} and \cite[Cor.
+A few remarks are in order: \begin{remark} \begin{enumerate} \item If $\O_K$ is a field, then the Gersten conjecture holds for (improved) Milnor $K$-theory: Kerz \cite{Ke09,Ke10} proved exactness at the first place, Elbaz-Vincent-Müller-Stach \cite{ElbazMuller2002} and Gabber (unpublished) proved exactness at the second place and again Gabber proved exactness on the right (see \cite[Sec.
+6]{Ro96}).
+If $\O_K$ is a field, then the Gersten conjecture holds furthermore for motivic cohomology, higher Chow groups, algebraic $K$-theory and \'etale cohomology with torsion coefficients by work of Voevodsky \cite{VSF00}, Bloch \cite{Bl86}, Quillen \cite{Qu72} and Bloch-Ogus \cite{BO74}, respectively.
+Using a method of Panin \cite{Pa03}, these results can be extended to any local ring $A$ which is regular, connected and equicharacteristic.
+For an axiomatic setup see the article \cite{CHK97} of Colliot-Th\'el\`ene-Hoobler-Kahn. \item For smooth schemes over discrete valuation rings the relative Gersten conjecture for algebraic $K$-theory and motivic cohomology implies the Gersten conjecture for these theories with finite coefficients (see Geisser \cite[Thm.
+8.2]{GL00} and Geisser-Levine \cite[Cor.
 4.3]{Ge04}).
-These applications use that Milnor K-theory has the special property that one can ''lift symbols'' from the third to the second place of the Gersten complex for a DVR.
-One cannot prove an analogous result for Milnor K-theory with finite coefficients due to the mentioned lack of a localization sequence.
+These applications use that Milnor $K$-theory has the special property that one can ``lift symbols'' from the third to the second place of the Gersten complex for a DVR.
+One cannot prove an analogous result for Milnor $K$-theory with finite coefficients due to the mentioned lack of a localization sequence.
 However, by comparison with $K$-theory one may obtain the following weaker result (see \cite[Prop.
-3.2]{Lu17'}): let $(m,(n-1)!)=1$ (for example $m=p^r$ and $p>(n-1)$).
-Then the Gersten conjecture holds for $\hat{\mathcal{K}}^M_n/m$. \item Let $\O_{X,x}^h$ be a henselian local ring with residue field $k(x)$.
+3.2]{Lu17'} by the author): let $(m,(n-1)!)=1$ (for example $m=p^r$ and $p>(n-1)$).
+Then the Gersten conjecture holds for $\hat{\mathcal{K}}^M_n/m$. \item Let $\O_{X,x}^h$ be a henselian local ring with residue field $k(x)$ associated to a point $x$ of a smooth scheme $X$ over a discrete valuation ring.
 Let $l\in \mathbb{N}_{>0}$ be prime to $\mathrm{ch}(k(x))$.
-Then the Gersten conjecture for Milnor K-theory with $l$-coefficients holds in the Nisnevich topology.
-This follows from $(2)$ and the following sequence of rigidity and Bloch-Kato isomorphisms:
+Then the Gersten conjecture for Milnor $K$-theory with mod $l$-coefficients holds in the Nisnevich topology.
+This follows from the Gersten conjecture for \'etale cohomology with torsion coefficients prime to the residue characteristic and the following sequence of rigidity and Bloch-Kato isomorphisms: